ddelong/ddelong.github.io/software.md

 To maintain various parts of the site, I use [RBrowser](http://www.rbrowser.com) and [BBEdit](http://www.barebones.com/products/bbedit/index.shtml).

-I&#8217;d like to thank the authors of all these utilities for making things easy for me.
+I'd like to thank the authors of all these utilities for making things easy for me.

 ### Buttons